yehoshuapw/InfiniTime/README.md

  - [Getting started with InfiniTime](doc/gettingStarted/gettingStarted-1.0.md)
  - [Updating the software](doc/gettingStarted/updating-software.md)
  - [About the firmware and bootloader](doc/gettingStarted/about-software.md)

+### Hebrew
+to use hebrew, and get correct RTL, GadgetBridge has a setting to do that: Settings->Language and region settings->Right To Left Support->Right-To-Left

 ### Companion apps
  - [Gadgetbridge](https://gadgetbridge.org/) (Android)
  - [AmazFish](https://openrepos.net/content/piggz/amazfish/) (SailfishOS)